arbyste/jp-mining-note/docs/docs/scripts.md

 This script updates the sentence with the current clipboard (while preserving the bolded word), and removes the `SentenceReading` field (of the newest note added).

-This script is useful when Yomichan's parsed sentence does not match the recorded audio.
+This script is useful when Yomitan's parsed sentence does not match the recorded audio.
-This is also useful for when Yomichan's word parser doesn't match the word itself (steps shown below).
+This is also useful for when Yomitan's word parser doesn't match the word itself (steps shown below).

 !!! note
     After running this script, you must manually generate the `SentenceReading` field